 Purpose of an Eyedropper Tool

 In the world of design and art the eyedropper tools is easily one of the most valuable tools used in daily creativity.
 Ensuring that colors are all within the same family, or sometimes match exactly as required.
 They became popular through programs like Photoshop that uses them to match color on the fly while adding in large backgrounds or editing out small details that need to be gone.

 The eyedropper tool’s purpose id to ensure that all color within documentations and designs are perfectly aligned to a set list of pre-approved colors.
 This is valuable in corporate settings as not everyone may know what colors are to be used when creating new presentations, or designs.

 Having a good eyedropper tool installed on your browser or computer will help you to always have the most accurate colors to use.
 Within Google Slides your blocks, circles, or highlights can all easily be made to match the corporate guides if you are using an eyedropper tool that is both effective and useful.

-Getting the best possible eyedropper tool and using it effectively will help you presentations always hit home, while staying on brand.
+Getting the best possible eyedropper tool and using it effectively will help your presentations always hit home while staying on brand.